MortenHarding/rss3270cli/README.md

 Copyright ErnieTech101

 # A simple RSS proxy for TN3270 emulators

-This is a proxy server for use with **3270 (TN3270)** emulators that displays an RSS feed on a 24×80 style “green screen”, using the `racingmars/go3270` library.
+This is a proxy server for use with **3270 (TN3270)** emulators, that displays an RSS feed on a 24×80 style “green screen”, using the `racingmars/go3270` library.

 ---
 ## Features

 - Connect via a 3270 emulator (e.g. `x3270`, `c3270`, Vista or Mocha for Mac) to port **7300**
+- Customize the port used
 - Displays top headlines from a selected RSS feed
 - Switch between different RSS feeds
 - Add a custom RSS feed